idptools/goose/docs/using_goose.rst

     {'>FCR_0.1_NCPR_0_hydropathy_2.0': 'QKPSQNKNHTPTGQGNSHPQDHPEQQQQQPPQQQSTQNTP', '>FCR_0.1_NCPR_0_hydropathy_2.5': 'NSNSTSENNKQNNGPHSPGTSQPPNFQPSAPQENSGNGKH', '>FCR_0.1_NCPR_0_hydropathy_3.0': 'SAPTQDPQSHYTQGGNEQTGGSPTGPPGWSHAKRSPSGQG', '>FCR_0.1_NCPR_0_hydropathy_3.5': 'NRSSGSCAPLNSAGGTTPGNKEVADPPPPGSTGSWGHQTH', '>FCR_0.1_NCPR_0_hydropathy_4': 'PSTHSSAGPSDTSASSSARSVPSSDSAVKSSCGSGASTTS', '>FCR_0.1_NCPR_0.1_hydropathy_2.0': 'QPPSPHQPLSHHSQQHNGNTKKQKSHQPNKNNSHPNNHNQ', '>FCR_0.1_NCPR_0.1_hydropathy_2.5': 'SGHSQGQNTHTKQGRQRGHGHVSPNQQHSSTPQHMQSPKT', '>FCR_0.1_NCPR_0.1_hydropathy_3.0': 'TSPSNHPQKPGPTPAGMQTGGTPGKTKHPHHPGSKLQQYT', '>FCR_0.1_NCPR_0.1_hydropathy_3.5': 'SAMLNASAGNPSGGQQRNSANLGPSRTTQKTSAQARSPTG', '>FCR_0.1_NCPR_0.1_hydropathy_4': 'PAPKPGAKVVSTSALQRVAKSSPPACSPGTHPGSSPTTSS'}

-In the example above, the first value in the function is the length.
+In the example above, the first value ``40`` in the function is the length.
 This value must be a single integer value and is **required**.
-The second value, ``FCR`` is specified as a single value, so all sequences generated will have that value.
-The third value ``NCPR`` is specified as a list, so GOOSE made a set of sequences where NCPR was equal to the first value in the list and then a set where NCPR was equal to the second value in the list.
-Finally, ``hydropathy`` was set equal to a list with 3 values.
+The second value, ``FCR=0.1`` is specified as a single value, so all sequences generated will have that value.
+The third value ``NCPR=[0, 0.1]`` is specified as a list, so GOOSE made a set of sequences where NCPR was equal to the first value in the list and then a set where NCPR was equal to the second value in the list.
+Finally, ``hydropathy=[2, 4, 0.5]`` was set equal to a list with 3 values.
 This means GOOSE was told to generate sequences with a range of the first value of the list ``2``, to the second value in the list, ``4``, at an interval equal to the third value of the list ``0.5``.
 This resulted in the creation of sequences with values 2.0, 2.5, 3.0, 3.5, and 4.0.
 **If the third value, which is the interval value, cannot be equally used between the range of sequences, GOOSE will just use the maximum value as the last value.** For example, hydropathy = [2, 4, 1.1] would result in hydropathy values of 2, 3.1, and 4.

+**Additional Usage** -
 In addition, you can add a random name to the end of each sequence name by setting ``random_name=True``.
 This way, if you combine multiple libraries (if you want replicates of sequences with the varying properties you specify), you don't need to worry about overwriting anything due to a shared name.

 **Example**